Cancer: Radiation

 Radiation therapy involves the use of ionizing radiation in an attempt to either cure or improve symptoms.
 It works by damaging the DNA of cancerous tissue, causing mitotic catastrophe resulting in the death of the cancer cells.
 To spare normal tissues (such as skin or organs, which radiation must pass through to treat the tumor), shaped radiation beams are aimed from multiple exposure angles to intersect at the tumor, providing a much larger dose there than in the surrounding, healthy tissue.
 As with chemotherapy, cancers vary in their response to radiation therapy.

 Radiation therapy is used in about half of cases.
 The radiation can be either from internal sources (brachytherapy) or external sources.
 The radiation is most commonly low energy X-rays for treating skin cancers, while higher energy X-rays are used for cancers within the body.
 Radiation is typically used in addition to surgery and/or chemotherapy.
 For certain types of cancer, such as early head and neck cancer, it may be used alone.
 Radiation therapy after surgery for brain metastases has been shown to not improve overall survival in patients compared to surgery alone.
 For painful bone metastasis, radiation therapy has been found to be effective in about 70% of patients.

 Surgery

 Surgery is the primary method of treatment for most isolated, solid cancers and may play a role in palliation and prolongation of survival.
 It is typically an important part of the definitive diagnosis and staging of tumors, as biopsies are usually required.
 In localized cancer, surgery typically attempts to remove the entire mass along with, in certain cases, the lymph nodes in the area.
 For some types of cancer this is sufficient to eliminate the cancer.

 Palliative care

-Palliative care is treatment that attempts to help the patient feel better and may be combined with an attempt to treat the cancer.
-Palliative care includes action to reduce physical, emotional, spiritual and psycho-social distress.
-Unlike treatment that is aimed at directly killing cancer cells, the primary goal of palliative care is to improve quality of life.

-People at all stages of cancer treatment typically receive some kind of palliative care.
-In some cases, medical specialty professional organizations recommend that patients and physicians respond to cancer only with palliative care.
-This applies to patients who: